OriginalError/articles/mutation.md

 #### Mutation
 ![Picture of Mutation](https://i.imgur.com/ws5iD4e.png "Mutants")

  In this mutation testing run we can clearly see despite the code having 100% coverage - we had mutants that lived.
 This means that if you only looked at code coverage – you would assume these lines were tested!
-If we look at the CLI output - it will tell us every single mutant that was introduced and lived:
+If we look at the CLI output - it will list every single mutant that was introduced and survived.

  #### Night of the Living Mutants
  ![Picture of Living Mutants](https://i.imgur.com/MnLKYgO.png "Living Mutants")